Fôret océanique

 Site-specific installation, mixed media, Kortrijk Triennial, 2021, Schouwburg Kortrijk (BE), room-filling set-up

 The dream image of ‘Paradise’ may have never come so close.
 Sarah Westphal lies paradise at the visitor’s feet in the scenic installation Forêt océanique.
 Through this installation, she reflects on today’s world by working with the historical opera decor Forêt asiatique (1921), as painted by Albert Dubosq (1863-1940) for the opera Lakmé (1883) by Léo Delibes.
 The tropical forest breaths the atmosphere of the orientalism of the Belle Epoque.
-The original set was protected in 2018 as one of the Flemish Masterpieces and is part of the largest collection of historical theater sets in Europe (in Stadsschouwburg, Kortrijk).
+The original set was protected in 2018 as one of the Flemish Masterpieces and is part of the largest collection of historical theater sets in Europe (Stadsschouwburg, Kortrijk).

 In the installation Forêt océanique the audience is immersed in the completely empty and dark ballroom; all the seating is removed to allow the playing field to extend far into the dark hall.
 For the scenic installation Westphal composed a film, a special light setting and a selection of the decor pieces into a well thought-through staging with a mirroring floor.
 The reflection evokes a sense of water and blends reality with illusion, mingles analogue images with digital ones and light with matter.
 In the film the gigantic arms of octopuses, their wiggling bodies, as well as water reflections and dust particles intertwine with the exotic forest.